-The MSU Safety Network has been established to monitor current programs for effectiveness and identify new programs that are needed to improve the risks related to the safety and health and quality of life of students, faculty, and staff.
+The Murray State Safety Network has been established to monitor current programs for effectiveness and identify new programs that are needed to improve the risks related to the safety and health and quality of life of students, faculty, and staff.
 A major function of the network is to provide a forum through which safety and health functions can be coordinated throughout the University.

-After reviewing the proposal, the administration decided to proceed with achieving the designation and in October 2011, the MSU Safe Communities Task Force was formed and the first meeting held to gather information and start putting together the application.
+After reviewing the proposal, the administration decided to proceed with achieving the designation and in October 2011, the Murray State Safe Communities Task Force was formed and the first meeting held to gather information and start putting together the application.
 In May 2012 the application was forwarded to the Safe Communities America Support and Certifying Center and in October 2012, an on-site review team spent two days on-campus verifying the application and meeting with individuals.
 On December 7, 2012 the University was designated the 3rd university and the1st Public University in the world to receive this honor.

-It also needs to be stressed that MSU did not get this designation just because we formed a task force and put together an application.
+It also needs to be stressed that Murray State did not get this designation just because we formed a task force and put together an application.
 This designation comes from the daily and hourly work done by everyone on the campus that has to do with safety and health in some way.

 On Friday, December 7, 2012, Murray State became the first public university and only the third university in the world to be formally designated an International Safe Community by the World Health Organization Collaborating Centre on Community Safety Promotion.
 Murray State joins a network of more than 200 communities around the world that have met the organization's standards to promote safety and health initiatives.
 About 150 community members, staff, faculty, and students, participated in the prestigious ceremony that was held in the Murray Room at the CFSB Center in conjunction with the Murray-Calloway County Chamber of Commerce breakfast meeting.